 When considering crypto staking vs. yield farming crypto, staking is generally the simpler strategy as a source of passive earnings because the investor can just decide on the pool they want to stake in and lock in the crypto assets.
 While in crypto farming, there are many possibilities of continuous switching between tokens and platforms and can yield higher rewards.

 Yield staking is generally put on DeFi projects that are new and get very risky in rug pulls.
 Rug pulls refer to the drainage of assets from the liquidity pools by shady developers.
 In the case of staking, Rug pulls are less probable with established PoS networks.

-With risks comes rewards too.
+With risks come rewards too.
 The primary distinction between staking vs. yield farming is that investors can reap the benefits by staying invested.
-The returns are measured with the Annual Percentage Yield (APY).
+We can measure returns with the Annual Percentage Yield (APY).
 Staking usually gives steadier returns on APY compared to yield farming.
 Rewards with staking can range from 5% to 14%, whereas returns with crypto farming can range from 1% to 1000% but bear a bigger risk.

 Yield farming refers to lending or staking cryptocurrency to earn interest.
 Its popularity has skyrocketed in the past few years, and so are the platforms offering yield farming.
 For instance, Aave, Uniswap, PancakeSwap, etc.

 2. Are yield farming and liquidity mining the same?